-Picturesque Greek village on Mount Olympus in Greece
+Old Panteleimonas – The most picturesque Greek village at Mount Olympus in Greece

 Always looking for treasures hidden in Greece, we found this little jewel.
-The idyllic Greek village of Palios Panteleimonas is built on the green slopes of Mount Olympus at an altitude of 700 meters.
+The idyllic Greek village of Old Panteleimonas is built on the green slopes of the tallest mountain in Greece, Mount Olympus at an altitude of 700 meters.

-The little traditional Greek mountain village is a perfect destination for those who want to combine a stay in the mountains (Mount Olympus is one of the best destinations for walking and hiking in Greece) with the option to get fast to the sea and the beaches of the Greek coast, which is at only five kilometers distance.
+The little traditional Greek mountain village of Old Panteleimonas (or Palaios Panteleimonas in Greek) is a perfect destination for those who want to combine a stay in the mountains (Mount Olympus is one of the best destinations for walking and hiking in Greece) with the option to get fast to the sea and the beaches at the Greek coast, which is only at five kilometers distance.

 The road starts opposite the Castle of Platamonas which is located on the old highway (palia ethniki odos) that runs from Athens to Thessaloniki.

 Today, the coastal area and the opposite mountains are a paradise for tourists.
-The clear blue waters of the Aegean Sea, the beautiful beaches that almost touch the mountains, exotic palm trees and the idyllic mountain villages that hang on the slopes of Mount Olympus provide everything a modern tourist wants.
+The clear blue waters of the Aegean Sea, the beautiful beaches that almost touch the mountains, exotic palm trees and the idyllic mountain villages that hang off the slopes of Mount Olympus provide everything a visitor of Greece is usually looking for.

 But only two hundred years before the situation was quite different.
 The Turks were still ruling. Τhis part of Greece became independent hundred years later than other parts of Greece.

-Τhe area around Platamonas went through horrible plagues like cholera and pest.
+Τhe area around Platamonas, the area below Palaios Panteleimonas, went through horrible plagues like cholera and pest.
 You can read about this in the writings of foreign travelers.

 The German merchant Ascab Lutteroth Linnich, who was on his way to Thessaloniki in 1813 with a caravan from Athens, describes in his diary the fear that they have to pass from the area below the castle of Platamonas.
 They were informed that there is a serious plague epidemic that has caused many deaths.
 They even refuse to stay the night in a house and prefer to sleep under a big plane tree even though it’s November and pretty cold at night.